Skip to main content

 Top-level commands

 When the CLI starts, it scans the extensions directory and registers each installed extension as a top-level command.
 This means nuon policies works the same as nuon ext exec policies.
-All flags and arguments are passed through to the extension unchanged.
+When using top-level extension commands, Nuon root flags (for example -f / --config) are handled by the CLI, and only arguments after the extension command are forwarded to the extension process.

 Environment variables